iqnite/airsensor/README.md

 - U8g2 by Oliver

 > [!IMPORTANT]
 > Besides the libraries, additional configuration steps are required in order to upload the program to the ESP32.
-The [`platformio.ini`](platformio.ini) file sets everything up automatically if the project is opened in [**PlatformIO for Visual Studio Code**](https://platformio.org/install/ide?install=vscode).
+The [`platformio.ini`](platformio.ini) file automatically sets everything up if the project is opened in [**PlatformIO for Visual Studio Code**](https://platformio.org/install/ide?install=vscode).

 ## Programming

-1. In Visual Studio Code, click on *PlatformIO: Upload*
-2. On the ESP32, press and hold the *BOOT* button
-3. Press and release the *RST* button
-4. Once the upload is finished, release the *BOOT* button
+To upload the program to the ESP32, click on _Upload_ in the IDE.

+> [!TIP]
+> If the upload fails, try pressing the _RST_ button while holding the _BOOT_ button on the ESP32.